durgeshm01722/durgeshm01722/README.md

 ### 👩‍💻 A brief intro about me...

-I am a Full-stack Web and Mobile Developer.
-I love developing useful, functional and user-friendly applications for web and mobile with attractive and aesthetic user-interfaces.
-I also love exploring Cyber Security.
-In my free time, you can find me writing articles and creating tech-related content.
+Hello there! 👋 I'm Durgesh Mahajan, a passionate and skilled full-stack web and mobile developer with a knack for creating elegant and functional applications.
+I specialize in crafting seamless user experiences through intuitive design and innovative technology.
+With a deep love for both coding and creativity, I bring ideas to life by building captivating projects.

 Apart from my Professional Life, I love clicking eye-catching Pics, especially of Nature.
-I also love Sketching and Listening to Music.
+I also love listening Music.
 <br>

-<br>- 🔭 I’m currently a final-year engineering student <br>- 📚 I'm currently learning DSA and Spring (Java) 🍃<br>- ⚡ In my free time I build amazing projects</p>
+<br>- 🔭 A final-year engineering student <br>- 👨‍💻 DevOps Intern at Syngenta <br>- 📚 Learning Problem Solving, DSA and Spring (Java) 🍃<br>- ⚡ In my free time, I learn new skills and technologies</p>

 ###